sbdchd/blog/_posts/2021-04-05-problem-with-nodejs-http-server.md

-To developers unfamiliar with CPS, this example looks like any errors will be handled by `express` since we're returning a `Promise` from the handler, but that isn't the case, instead the request to the server will hang on error.
+To developers unfamiliar with CPS, this example looks like any errors will be handled by `express` since we're returning a `Promise` from the handler, but that isn't the case, instead the incoming request will hang.

 We really shouldn't be returning anything from the handler, and the `express` route handler is [typed as returning `void`][express-handler-ret-type] so why